vab2048/axon-spring-module-error/README.md

+# NOTE

+The issue [#2427](https://github.com/AxonFramework/AxonFramework/issues/2427) on the Axon Framework repo tracked this issue.

+The issue is resolved by updating to later versions of Spring and Axon.

 # Axon-Spring Module Error

 This repo is an attempt to replicate an error in starting up an Axon-Spring Boot app which uses Java modules.